 Wibax is a sustainable chemical supplier that gives consideration to both you and the environment.
 We work in a customer-oriented manner with the market's most efficient logistics system in order to supply liquid chemical products, biofuels and salt.

-Wibax sells, purchases, processes and distributes liquid chemical products, biofuels and salt to the base industries in Europe.
+Wibax sells, purchases, processes and distributes liquid chemical products, biofuels and salt to the base industries mainly in the Nordic countries.
 Operations consist of sales, importing, production, development, servicing & maintenance, storage and distribution primarily of liquid chemical products in bulk.
 We are also a problem-solving company, developing new products and applications in co-operation with the customer – and always with the focus on sustainability.Read more »

 WIBAX’ headquarters and production are located in Piteå, Sweden.
 Terminals and offices are found throughout Sweden, Finland, Estonia and Norway.
 Currently, approximately 280 people are employed by Wibax and in 2021 the group had a turnover of approximately 1,490 million SEK.
 The following companies are part of Wibax Group AB: Wibax Chemicals AB, Wibax Biofuels AB, Wibax Logistics AB, Wibax Industrial AB, Wibax Production AB, Wibax AS, Wibax Holding Oy, Wibax Sales Oy, Wibax Tank Oy och Wibax Tank AS.Read more »